MSU hosts No. 17 Maryland Friday before traveling to Central Michigan Tuesday.

 Northwestern 5, MSU 2

 No. 3 Spartans take on No. 6 Hoosiers in first round

 The MSU Field Hockey team 2012.

-Maloney completed her 2nd masters degree in clinical counseling.
-She is engaged to Walter Pelowski and resides in Holt.
+Pelowski completed her 2nd masters degree in clinical counseling.
+She married Walter Pelowski in December of 2013 and resides in Lansing.